VCHDecisionSupport/Azure_IaaS/readme.md

 	* SQL2016-WS2012R2-BYOL
 	* SQL2016RC3-WS2012R2
 - These images include the installation media on the `C:/` drive of the VM so configuration adjustments could be made as needed.
+	* It's not clear whether or not VM images would work for our SharePoint needs or whether BYOL is available